SOBERCHECK: an affordable personal breathalyser

 The Sobercheck is about the size of a large mobile phone at 120x60x25mm though it's unlikely that you'd ever carry it on one's person.

-It comes in a small case which easily fits in a glovebox and unlike the Gizmag tests where we regularly took the Sobercheck to our local bar and gave everyone a try at estimating their blood alcohol content, the glovebox is the ideal place for it.
+It comes in a small case which easily fits in a glovebox and unlike the New Atlas tests where we regularly took the Sobercheck to our local bar and gave everyone a try at estimating their blood alcohol content, the glovebox is the ideal place for it.

-Gizmag's not-so-clinically performed testing found conclusively that counting drinks was a particularly inaccurate way of estimating one’s blood alcohol content - groups of people who were doing "rounds' and had drunk the same number of vinos often had alarmingly different alcohol blood levels.
+Our not-so-clinical testing found conclusively that counting drinks was a particularly inaccurate way of estimating one's blood alcohol content - groups of people who were doing "rounds' and had drunk the same number of glasses of wine often had alarmingly different alcohol blood levels.

 The more we looked, the more we realised that the old rule about "the number of standard drinks minus .01 per hour since you started" is not the best way to calculate one's alcohol levels.